Video: How To Make A Moist Victoria Sponge Cake

 - Whisk in the eggs one at a time until fully incorporated

-- Sprinkle in the baking powder
+- Sprinkle in the vanilla extract and baking powder

 - Fold in the self-raising flour, again until everything is incorporated, but do not overwork.